tdlight-team/tdlight-java-natives/README.md

 **todo**

-look at .github/workflows/scripts/build_linux_amd64_ssl1.sh, it's a decent example
+look at the dockerfile it's a decent example

 ## Download